-If you have not kept record of your actual expenses incurred related to traveling, the fixed cost scale will programmatically be applied in the calculation of your travel claim.
+COMPREHENSIVE GUIDE TO THE INCOME TAX RETURN FOR INDIVIDUALS IT-AE-36-G05 If you have not kept record of your actual expenses incurred related to traveling, the fixed cost scale will programmatically be applied in the calculation of your travel claim.
 This calculation is based on the information declared in your Income Tax Return.
-The following cost scale table is applicable for:
+The following cost scale tables are applicable: